 And while it might be tempting to choose the lowest cost option, be cautious because the cheapest option might not be best for your situation and can wind up being a lot more expensive in the end.

-3 Main Factors that Contribute to How Much Divorce Costs
+5 Main Factors That Contribute to How Much Divorce Costs

-There are three main factors that impact the cost of getting a divorce for couples.
+There are five main factors that impact the cost of getting a divorce for couples.
 They are:

 The complexities of your case;

-The level of conflict between you and your spouse;
+The level of conflict between you and your soon-to-be ex;

-The divorce method and/or divorce professional you choose (divorce lawyer or divorce mediator)
+The divorce option and/or divorce professional you choose;

-When asking, "How much does a divorce cost?" it’s important that you recognize that divorces are like snowflakes and no two are exactly alike.
+When asking, "How much does it cost for a divorce?" it’s important that you recognize that divorces are like snowflakes and no two are exactly alike.

-The divorce process is complicated and there are many issues that will affect not only the average cost of divorce, but also how long the process will take and how stressful the case will ultimately be on the divorcing couple and their child or children.
+The divorce process is complicated and there are many issues that will affect not only the average divorce cost, but also how long the process will take and how stressful the case will ultimately be on the divorcing couple and their child or children.

-1. How Much Does Divorce Cost?
+1. How Much Does a Divorce Cost?
 It Depends on The Complexities of Your Case:

-Whether or not there is domestic violence, substance abuse or incarceration.
+Is there domestic violence, substance abuse or incarceration?

-2. How Much Does a Divorce Cost?
-It Depends on The Level of Conflict between You and Your Spouse:
+2. How Much Does it Cost to Get a Divorce?
+It Depends on The Level of Conflict between You and Your Soon-to-be Ex: